tonakai-s/tic-tac-toe/README.md

 # tic-tac-toe

-This is a simple tic-tac-toe game to run on terminal and play with another person on the same computer.
+This is a simple tic-tac-toe game to run on terminal and play with another person on the same computer or the same network (LAN).

 ## Purpose